 No need to worry about losing your bookmark anymore.
-With this scrap friendly tutorial you can whip up several book marks in no time so you will always have one to hand.
-Plus this a really simple project to make so it is suitable for beginners too.
+With this scrap friendly tutorial you can whip up several fabric bookmarks in no time so you will always have one to hand.
+Plus this a really simple project to make, so it is suitable for beginners too.

 There are a few different ways you can customise these book marks to make them your own and it’s best to think about that before starting to sew so you can have the right materials to hand and a plan of what you want to make.

 This tutorial is for the simplest form of book mark, a single piece of fabric on each side.
 However, you could:

 Make a quilted book mark – use fusible fleece instead of interfacing and quilt the finished bookmark.

 Make a patchwork bookmark – piece small scraps together before you start to sew.